Marianne226/treadmill_code/README.md

 ## License

-This project was developed as a Master's thesis.
+This project was developed as a student project.
 Please contact the author for usage permissions.